-Jessica Kim received her Master of Public Health Degree with a concentration in Healthcare Management from Columbia University and a Bachelor’s Degree in Human Biology from the University of California, San Diego.
+Jessica Kim received her Master of Public Health Degree with a concentration in Healthcare Management from Columbia University and a Bachelor’s Degree in Human Biology from the University of California, San Diego (UCSD).

-Jessica serves as a Board Member for the American College of Healthcare Executives in San Diego and was a member of the Future Healthcare Leaders Organization at Columbia and continues to be involved in ACHE as a student associate.
-Prior to her fellowship, Jessica interned at Cedars-Sinai Health Systems in Los Angeles where she developed process maps for the pediatric department’s transportation system, provided recommendations for project goals for the next fiscal year and facilitated the implementation of Progression of Care Rounds.
-She has previously worked as a Workers’ Compensation Manager where she managed the budged and increased the practice’s net revenue by negotiating with insurance adjusters.
+Jessica serves as a Board Member for the American College of Healthcare Executives in San Diego and was a member of the Future Healthcare Leaders Organization at Columbia University.
+Prior to her administrative fellowship, Jessica interned at Cedars-Sinai Health Systems in Los Angeles where she developed process maps for the pediatric department’s transportation system, provided recommendations for project goals for the next fiscal year, and facilitated the implementation of Progression of Care Rounds.
+She has previously worked as a Workers’ Compensation Manager where she managed the budged and increased the practice’s net revenue through negotiations with insurance adjusters.

 While at UCSD, Jessica was also part of the Pathmaker Internship program at Palomar Health where she gained a clinically focused experience and received training in providing direct patient care.
 Outside of work, Jessica enjoys traveling, hiking, and dancing.
 In addition, she holds a minor in theatre and has acted professionally for two years.